MaienM/ESP32-Faikin/README.md

 ## Trademark

-This is an open source project, but bear in mind you cannot sell boards bearing the Andrews & Arnold Ltd name, the A&A logo, the registered trademark AJK logo, or the GS1 allocated EANs assigned to Andrews & Arnold Ltd.
+This is an open source project, but bear in mind you cannot sell boards bearing the Andrews & Arnold Ltd name, the A&A logo, the registered trademark Faikout, the registered trademark AJK logo, or the GS1 allocated EANs assigned to Andrews & Arnold Ltd.

 ## Further manuals / links